stevegt/grid-cli/v2/doc/325-mount.md

 ### Embedded Mount Handler

 In scenarios where the root trie is managed by an embedded handler loaded from the kernel's embedded resources, this handler may be analogous to a boot loader.
-The embedded trie acts as a miniroot.
+The embedded trie is analogous to a mini-root filesystem in the UNIX boot sequence.

 - **Kernel Embedded Trie**: Preloaded trie managed by an embedded handler.
 - **Boot Loader Analogy**: The embedded handler initializes the trie structure, ensuring that further mount handlers can link to additional trie resources.

+## Global Mount Table vs. PromiseGrid Trie Handling

+### Limitations of a UNIX-like Global Mount Table

+PromiseGrid does not use a UNIX-like global mount table for several key reasons:

+1. **Scalability**:
+   - A global mount table in a decentralized system like PromiseGrid could grow without bound, leading to performance issues.
+   - As the network grows, managing a large global mount table becomes increasingly difficult and inefficient.

+2. **Decentralization**:
+   - In PromiseGrid, no single node has complete knowledge of all tries.
+This decentralized approach ensures that nodes operate independently, without the need for a central repository of mounted filesystems.

+3. **Dynamic and Flexible Handling**:
+   - Mount handlers in PromiseGrid allow for dynamic and context-specific transitions between tries.
+This flexibility aligns with the decentralized and modular nature of the system.
+   - The system can dynamically adapt to changes without requiring updates to a central mount table.

+### Benefits of Using Mount Handlers

+1. **Local Control**:
+   - Nodes manage their own trie structures and mount points, ensuring local control over resources and data.
+   - This local control reduces dependency on a central authority and aligns with the principles of decentralized governance.

+2. **Efficiency and Performance**:
+   - Mount handlers optimize search operations by directing trie transitions efficiently.
+   - The dynamic invocation of mount handlers reduces the overhead associated with maintaining a large, centralized mount table.

+3. **Scalability**:
+   - The system can scale organically as nodes independently manage trie transitions and mount points.
+   - This approach supports the growth of the network without performance degradation.

+4. **Resilience**:
+   - Decentralized management of mount points enhances the system's resilience to failures.
+Nodes can continue operating even if other parts of the network experience issues.

 ## Practical Example